Doctoral Internship in Health Service Psychology

 Supervision of interns is held on a regularly scheduled basis for two hours per week with professional psychology staff who are licensed as psychologists in the state of Maryland.

 Each semester, an intern has one primary supervisor, with rotations happening at the half-year mark.
-Interns interview staff members to gather information about supervisory approaches and then decide amongst themselves who will work with each supervisor.
+Interns interview staff members to gather information about supervisory approaches and determine with the Training Director who will work with each supervisor in order to best meet each intern's training goals.

-While a minimum of two hours per week is devoted to individual supervision for therapy cases, informal supervision is often sought and received over and above the minimum allotted.
+While a minimum of two hours per week is devoted to individual supervision for therapy cases and same day appointments, informal supervision is often sought and received over and above the minimum allotted.

 Supervision is process-oriented, and self-exploration is often encouraged in the context of one’s growth as a therapist.
 Specific attention to interns' self-awareness regarding diversity issues and support of interns' ongoing growth in this area is an emphasis of supervision.